 19. Explore Camera Obscura and World of Illusions

-Get ready for a wild adventure at Camera Obscura, one of the most unique things to do in Edinburgh, on a 6-day city tour in Scotland.
-This mind-bending attraction is packed with optical illusions, holograms, and interactive exhibits that make for endless laughs and surprises.
+Get ready for a wild adventure at Camera Obscura, a mind-bending experience that ranks among the most unique things to do in Edinburgh, on a 6-day city tour in Scotland.
+This attraction is packed with optical illusions, holograms, and interactive exhibits that make for endless laughs and surprises.

 Walk through a room that flips gravity and shrink yourself in the Ames Room.
 Test your balance in the spinning vortex tunnel and lose yourself in the endless reflections of the mirror maze.